tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 # offerwall sdk guide (iOS)

-## 1. SDK integration
+## 1. SDK Get Stared

 ### 1.1 sdk download

 **[[iOS Reward SDK2 Download v5.28](./sdk/TnkRewardSDK2_v5.28.zip)]**

-### 1.2 sdk integration
+### 1.2 Add SDK to Project

-downloaded sdk file extract and add to your project.
-TnkRwdSdk2.xcframework folder drag to XCode.
+When you unpack the downloaded SDK file, the TnkRwdSdk.2xcframework folder is created.
+Move the folder to the XCode project folder you want to apply.

-XCode -> Target -> General -> Frameworks, Libraries, and Embedded Content check TnkRwdSdk2.xcframework and change Embed setting to Embed & Sign.
+TnkRwdSDK if you moved the folder.
+Drag the xcframework folder into the XCode.
+After that verify that TnkRwdSdk2.xcframework is present in the XCode -> Target -> General -> Frames, Libraries, and Embedded Content entries, and change the Embedded setting to Embedded & Sign.

-see below image.
+Please refer to the image below.

 ![framework_embed](./img/framework_embed.jpg)